conterra/mapapps-related-tables/README.md

 [dn_relatedtables Documentation](https://github.com/conterra/mapapps-related-tables/tree/master/src/main/js/bundles/dn_relatedtables)

+⚠️**Attention the new version 6.x has a different configuration than the previous version 5** The relationship templates are now configured via the relationship-IDs and not via the IDs of the linked layers as before.

 ## Development Guide
 ### Define the mapapps remote base
 Before you can run the project you have to define the mapapps.remote.base property in the pom.xml-file: